 According to the World Bank, Indonesia is the planet’s third largest carbon dioxide emitter.
 But the problem in Indonesia differs from ours here in the United States.
 Rather than pollutants from cars or the energy and industrial sectors, in Indonesia, the primary culprit is deforestation.
 More than 64 million acres of Indonesia’s forests have been cut down or burned over the past two decades in order to make room for industrial growth.

 Fortunately, Greenpeace has been working hard on a campaign to stop deforestation in places like Indonesia.
 By pressuring key corporations and governments, Greenpeace is helping to save many forests and slow climate change.
 One of the voices behind the Greenpeace campaign is Rolf Skar, a senior deforestation campaigner with the organization.
 Sea Change Radio host Alex Wise sits down with Skar this week as they discuss deforestation in Indonesia, the UN Climate Change Conference that kicks off in Cancun, Mexico next week, and how we can all make a difference with day-to-day choices as consumers.
-Click to continue reading and listen to the show…
+Continue reading

 Lauren Compere, Director of Shareholder Advocacy at Boston Common Asset Management, discusses shareowner resolutions asking BP and Shell to report on the strategic risks of oil sands exploitation.
 And Cary Krosinsky, Vice President of Trucost, talks about its analysis of the carbon intensity and environmental impacts of companies operating in Alberta’s oil sands.